-Jesus’ prophecies about the destruction of the temple are not an isolated event.
-They are characteristic of the whole period until Jesus’ second coming and they foreshadow what will happen at the end.
+Jesus’ prophecies about the destruction of the temple are not just about an isolated event.
+They are also indicative of the whole period until Jesus’ second coming and they foreshadow what will happen at the end.
 He therefore doesn’t limit his words to the immediate future but continues on with prophecies about the end itself.

 Jesus prophesies about the events surrounding his return.
 Jesus warns us that as we approach the end times, things are going to get about as bad as they can get.
 There will be ‘wars and rumours of wars’ (v.7), ‘earthquakes’ and ‘famines’ (v.8b).
 And these are only the ‘beginning of birth-pains’ (v.8c).
 Worse is to come: ‘The sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken’ (vv.24–25).

 Just before the dawn is the darkest hour.
 But after the darkest hour comes the new dawn.
 God is going to turn things right around with the return of Jesus: ‘And then they’ll see the Son of Man enter in grand style, his Arrival filling the sky – no one will miss it!
 He’ll dispatch the angels; they will pull in the chosen from the four winds, from pole to pole’ (vv.26–27, MSG).